 Not wanting to compromise seemed like a risky move at the time, since the band was at the very edge of disaster because of huge debts, so the break up was to follow if the album Night at opera were to pass unnoticed.
-Today, knowing what a great success it made, mostly thanks to the Bohemian rhapsody, we can say that this fateful song determined their route, and imposed the Queen as ultimate leaders.
-This is obvious, if you take into account their followers performing Bohemian rhapsody in most different ways.
-As if Freddie’s complex idea fragmented in pieces and now, each of them in new shape realize its full potential – orchestral, operatic, choral pop, with acoustic guitars or just with a piano (we imagine 20th Century Liszt playing similar, Mercury played it like drums).
+Today, knowing what a great success it made, mostly thanks to the Bohemian Rhapsody, we can say that this fateful song determined their route, and imposed the Queen as ultimate leaders.
+This is obvious if you take into account their followers performing Bohemian rhapsody in most different ways.
+As if Freddie’s complex idea fragmented in pieces and now, each of them in new shape realizes its full potential – orchestral, operatic, choral pop, with acoustic guitars or just with a piano (we imagine 20th Century Liszt playing similar, Mercury played it like drums).
 With lavish harmonies in his mind, he saw the elements of the operatic drama in the ’’fractures’’ of the song.
-When we add the dynamic nuances and gradually lift of the song’s atmosphere assisted by May, Taylor and Dickon, we get a true multimedia master piece.
+When we add the dynamic nuances and gradually lift of the song’s atmosphere assisted by May, Taylor, and Dickon, we get a true multimedia masterpiece.

 Maybe the answer lies in the music, woven from emotions, energetic, lucid, sad humoresque and a passionate anthem… One thing is for sure – Bohemian rhapsody is, like its author, completely ahead of its time and by extensions eternal like him.
 Anywhere the wind blows.